xvpaul/VM-share/docs/README.md

 ## 📌 Overview

 The VM Access Platform allows users to launch and interact with fully operable virtual machines directly in their web browser.
 No local installation is required — just open the app, log in, and start using your VM through a noVNC-powered graphical desktop.
-You can run any operating system supported by QEMU and noVNC, though the available choices on vmsl.ru are currently limited by the hosting server’s hardware and configuration.
+You can run any operating system supported by QEMU and noVNC, though the available choices on vmshare.ru are currently limited by the hosting server’s hardware and configuration.

 **Built for:**